danieltjewett/gms-tasks/tasks/generate-map/readme.md

 #endregion
 ```

 3. Add this code below for the `begin step event`.
-Assuming your open world activates / deactives things, we want EVERYTHING to be activated for the drawer.
+Assuming our open world activates / deactives things, we want EVERYTHING to be activated for the drawer.

 ```
 #region override object activation